-In 2012 The Otolith Collective and The Showroom commissioned British sound artists and theorists Mark Fisher and Justin Barton to make a new sound work based on a walk made by the artists along the Suffollk coastline some years earlier.
+In 2012 The Otolith Collective and The Showroom commissioned British sound artists and theorists Mark Fisher and Justin Barton to make a new sound work based on a walk made by the artists along the Suffollk coastline in 2006.

 The resulting sound work, On Vanishing Land (2013) is an expansive audio-essay on the Eerie in the Suffolk landscape.
 It includes commissions from nine digital musicians, interviews and the reflections of the artists.

 On Vanishing Land was exhibited at The Showroom from 6 February – 6 April 2013, accompanied by an untitled sequence of images, which the artists produced in collaboration with artist Andy Sharp (English Heretic).

 Three events accompanied the exhibition, including a performance by John Foxx and Raime.

 On Vanishing Land has since toured to Australia and was released as an album, on Hyperdub, in 2019